SurplusInterconnectionin Virginia

 Battery Storage Integration

-~4.5 GW of 6-Hour StorageAdding approximately 4.5 GW of 6-hour battery storage (27.3 GWh) at Virginia's solar sites would deliver firm, dispatchable capacity - helping meet peak demand and enhance grid reliability.
+~4.5 GW of 6-Hour StorageAdding approximately 4.5 GW of 6-hour battery storage at Virginia's solar sites would deliver firm, dispatchable capacity with 67% ELCC—comparable to Gas CT (61%)—helping meet peak demand and enhance grid reliability.

 Additional RE Capacity